use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 * **Frontend** Display the data on the user browser in a human readable fashion and pleasant to the eye format.
 * **Backend** The connecting back bone of the system, responsible for database update and funneling stored stated to the frontend.
 * **Database** Responsible for application’s persistency and state management
+* **CI/CD** Responsible for seemless deployment and system upgradability both for frontend and backend.

 ##### Front End
 This section presents the layout and the functional requirements of the application.